Advertising. It’s one of the basic tools in any marketer’s strategy. And like all tools, advertising takes time and costs money.

-It is vital to analyse data correctly and by making good use of the information you have about your customers, you can ensure that you make the best choice of the abandoned cart ad copy you employ to re-engage them.
+It is vital to analyze data correctly and by making good use of the information you have about your customers, you can ensure that you make the best choice of the abandoned cart ad copy you employ to re-engage them.

-Once you have done your research into your customers’ motivations and desires, you can then make some informed decisions about how you are going to approach them.
-Ad copy needs to be
+Once you have done your research into your customers’ motivations and desires, you can then make some informed decisions about how you are going to approach them and recover their abandoned carts.

 - To the point.

 These adverts will redevelop the client’s interest in the product by describing a situation or story that includes the product itself or beneficial ways that it can be used.

 This type of copy appeals to the client’s intellect rather than to their emotions.
-It can: